Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Introduction

-We prove that a motif $X$ belongs to a triangulated category $M\subset\hk$ generated by motives of a given set of smooth projective varieties $P_i$, whenever the same is true for $t(X)$ (as a complex of Chow motives).
+We prove that a motif $X$ belongs to a triangulated category $M\subset\hk$ generated by motives of a given set of smooth projective varieties $P_i$, if and only if the same is true for $t(X)$ (as a complex of Chow motives).
 In particular, the motif of a smooth variety is a mixed Tate one iff its weight complex (as defined by Gillet and Soul\'e) is.

 For any realization $D$ of motives that belongs to a wide class of 'enhanceable' realizations (i.e. of realizations that admit a differential graded 'enhancement') we construct a family of 'truncated realizations'.
-In particular, this could be applied to 'standard' realizations and motivic cohomology; an interesting new family of realizations is obtained.
+In particular, this result can be applied to 'standard' realizations and motivic cohomology; an interesting new family of realizations is obtained.
 This yields a canonical spectral sequence $S$ converging to the cohomology of $D(X)$ of an arbitrary motif $X$. $S$ could be called the {\it spectral sequence of motivic descent}.
 The $E_1$-terms of $S$ are expressed in cohomology of smooth projective varieties, the $E_{n}$-terms of $S$ have a nice description in terms of $t_{2n-2}(X)$, $n\ge 1$. $S$ is canonical and 'motivically functorial', it is also functorial with respect to transformations of functors. $S$ gives a canonical non-trivial weight filtration for 'differential graded' realizations of motives; for the 'standard' realizations this filtration coincides with the usual one (up to a shift of indices).

 The simplest case of $S$ for motivic cohomology is the Bloch's long exact localization sequence for higher Chow groups (see \cite{blo}).
 Our 'weight' filtration on motivic cohomology is non-trivial and was not mentioned in the literature; it gives a new filtration on the $K$-theory of a smooth variety $X$.